Have questions about the Novice Curriculum or questions for the Committee?

 Where can we access the files?

-The files can be accessed on this website, or in this Dropbox folder.
+The files can be accessed on this website through the Dropbox link provided.

 How is the evidence formatted?